-It is not a common endeavour as the iGeneration populates may see it to be.
+It is not a common endeavor as the iGeneration populates may see it to be.
 (Born between 1995 – 2012).
 As we have the internet crawling into our lives, our businesses are not left behind, for prosperity sakes.

 The Internet in our Institutions

-Job search strategies are also instigated online too.
+Job search strategies are instigated online too.
 You may never need to make an appearance in person before you get employed.
 Computer tests and assessments could be undertaken and video calls could be initiated.

 Severally, couples meet over the internet and a lot of marriages have been recorded to have been conducted online also.
-A friend gets ordained online to perform a wedding and the next day you tie the knot with your betrothed, and live happily for years.
+A friend gets ordained online to perform a wedding and the next day you tie the knot with your betrothed and live happily for years.

-WHAT DO YOU REALLY KNOW ABOUT THE INTERNET
+WHAT DO YOU KNOW ABOUT THE INTERNET?

 If told that there are countries at this moment that have little or no access to the Internet, would you believe?
 As said here on Quora, there are about “13 countries who limit or do not allow citizens to use the internet to find information”.
 If you were in one of those countries, what other ways would you connect with people?
 How differently would you spend your hours in a day?

 Has the evolution of the internet interfered with our mode or standard of living?
 With the inclusion of this web presence that was absent in the early stages of our parents’ and grandparents’ generations, has it acted to our favour or against?
 Are we for the better than they were while at our ages?
-Will there be a significant knowledge gap or growth observed if teenagers of pre-internet era were studied and put against teenagers of this present internet era?.
+Will there be a significant knowledge gap or growth observed if teenagers of the pre-internet era were studied and put against teenagers of this present internet era?.

 The Internet and Social Networks